grahama1970/agent_tools/src/agent_tools/dualipa/docs/function_reference.md

 ) -> int:                         # Returns number of blocks extracted
 ```

-**Purpose**: Extract functions, classes, and components from JavaScript and TypeScript
+**Purpose**: Extract functions, classes, and components from JavaScript and TypeScript using tree-sitter

 **Critical Requirements**:
 - `file_path` MUST be a Path object, not a string
+- File extension determines language (.js, .jsx, .ts, .tsx)
 - `stats` MUST be initialized with these keys:
   ```python
   stats = {